Tailored Kubernetes Training for Corporate Teams

 Select your Deployment method:

-Enter your email to complete your submission:
+Fill in the form to complete your submission:

 With 10+ years in software engineering, he is an expert in cloud automation and designing architectures for complex cloud-based systems.
 An active member of the Go community and a frequent contributor to open-source projects (Ubuntu, Juju Charms, etc.), Sergey has authored a series of popular blog posts on Golang internals.
 He has also designed and delivered a range of training courses on Cloud Foundry, Kubernetes and cloud-native development for DevOps engineers, software developers, and architects.